zedwerks/keycloak-smart-fhir/README.md

 This will build and deploy the docker group/bundle consisting of two services:

-1. smart-context service, which can consume any context JSON, but out of the box we use FHIRcast JSON, an example of which is found in the folder example/FHIRcast_examples.
-1. keycloak, the extended version of keycloak that adds SMART on FHIR ehr-launch capability

 To try this out, use Postman.
 Included in this repo, is ```example/postman``` folder containing a postman collection you can import into Postman app.
 To try out the smart service.

-### Trying it out

-1. Mimic an EMR posting a new context: Using the example FHIRcast JSON, paste it into the Body of the POST request
-   - copy and past one of the examples from the FHIRcast examples into the Body of the POST named 'Create Fhircast Context' and run that.
-   - copy the returned context identifier to your pasteboard.
-2. Click on  the 'Postman SMART App' folder in Postman:
-   - In the Authorization tab, set the 'launch' request parameter to the content identifier you copied by pasting it there
-   - On Docker Desktop, open the console to view the logs from Keycloak.
-This is so you can see the.smart.nsion in action.
-   - Tap the run button on Postman to submit the authentication request.
-3. Paste the context identifier UUID into the request parameter named 'launch'
-4. Now try submitting the authorization by clicking on the 'Get New Access Token' button, at the bottom of the Authorization form.
-5. Observe the console logs in Docker.
-6. Examine the response JSON, by opening the console logs in Postman and viewing the response.

-To get the patient, hub topic and hub url (FHIRcast) into the JSON response, we used the generic protocol mapper in Keycloak Terraform Provider.
-Using the user session note mapper does not allow us to set the "along side the access token" for these claims, as per the SMART and FHIRcast specifications.

-Checkout the Postman library to simplify this trial, found in postman folder.

-### Caveat - deviation from the STU2 FHIRcast spec

-Unfortunately, the current FHIRcast spec calls for these json values to be "hub.topic", "hub.url", but that does not work with
-Keycloak since it interprets the '.' to mean build a json structure with child nodes of topic and url.
-To overcome this, the mappers set the claims to be hub_topic and hub_url.
-We are going to submit this change request to the FHIRcast standards team for consideration.
-Many JSON parsers make assumptions about the dots in the middle of key names, so hopefully they will accept this recommendation.

 [Badge-License]: https://img.shields.io/badge/license-apache%202.0-60C060.svg
 [Badge-Maturing]: https://img.shields.io/badge/Lifecycle-Maturing-007EC6